innotrade/enapso-graphdb-admin/README.md

 ## Drop SHACL Graph
 </summary>

-Drop a shacl Shape from Graph Database to remove all validations:
+Drop a shacl Shape from graph database to remove all validations:

 ```javascript
 graphDBEndpoint